cameraui/camera.ui/README.md

   </a>
 </p>

-A self-hosted platform for your security cameras — live viewing, 24/7 recording\*, on-device AI detection, smart-home integration, and push notifications\*, all on hardware you own.
-No mandatory cloud: your footage stays on hardware you control.
+A self-hosted platform for your security cameras — live viewing, 24/7 recording\*, on-device AI detection, semantic search\*, smart-home integration, and push notifications\*, all built on an extensible plugin ecosystem for endless possibilities.
+Runs on hardware you own — no mandatory cloud, your footage stays with you.

 ## Getting Started